State council announces 2022 ‘Lens on Litter’ photo contest

 Submission deadline is Oct.
 31.

-The photos must be taken in Pennsylvania by state residents.
-Entries can be sent to Pennsylvania Resources Council, 1671 North Providence Road, Media, Pa., 19063.
+The photos must be taken in Pennsylvania by Commonwealth residents.
+Those sending entries may send them to the Pennsylvania Resources Council, 1671 North Providence Road, Media, PA 19063.
 Entrants are asked to limit five per person, and the photos must be no smaller than 4x6 and no larger than 8x10.

-All entries must include the entrant’s name, address, email address and telephone number, as well as the photo title, the location of litter site photographed and a description of how the entrant learned of the contest.
+All entries, including digital, must include the entrant’s name, address, email address and telephone number, as well as the title given to their photos, the location of litter site photographed and a description of how the entrant learned of the contest.

 For student submissions, age, grade and school name must also be provided.